srijan-paul/srijan-paul.github.io/src/now/index.md

 ![Contra running on my emulator!](/assets/img/feb-29-2024/contra-ss.webp)

 My [static site generator](https://github.com/srijan-paul/bark), however, underwent a complete re-write. <br>
-In the coming week, I plan to release it as a hackage library, and move some more features of this site from runtime JavaScript to build-time Haskell.
+In the coming week, I plan to release it as a hackage library, and move some features from runtime JavaScript to build-time Haskell.

-I also managed to set some time aside to apply a fresh coat of paint to this site.
+I also managed to set some time aside and apply a fresh coat of paint to this site.
-No major changes,
-just a few color and typography tweaks.
+Every post now has a comment section, and the typography is more consistent.
 I've settled on a style that I think will serve me well for the remainder of this website's life.

 Lastly, I've been planning to write a long-form educational resource.